-As noted above, the COVID-19 pandemic continued to contribute to business impacts in 2022 including supply chain challenges and delays.
-The majority of the government aerospace and defense programs that we support require specific components that are sole-sourced to specific suppliers; therefore, the resolution of supplier constraints requires coordination with our customers or the end-users of the products.
-We have partnered with our customers to qualify alternative components or suppliers and will continue to focus on our supply chain to attempt to mitigate the impact of supply component shortages on our business.
-Electronic component shortages may continue to be a challenge during 2023.
+Supply chain challenges and delays continued to impact business in 2023.
+The majority of the government aerospace and defense programs that we support require certain specific components that are sole-sourced to specific suppliers; therefore, the resolution of supplier constraints requires coordination with our customers or the end-users of the products.
+We have partnered with our customers to qualify alternative components or suppliers and will continue to focus on our supply chain to attempt to mitigate the impact of component supply shortages on our business.
+Electronic component shortages may continue to be a challenge during 2024.
 We may not be successful in addressing these shortages and other supply chain issues.

-During 2021 and 2022, we announced new program awards for Sypris Electronics, with certain programs continuing into 2024.
-In addition to contract awards from Department of Defense ("DoD") prime contractors related to weapons systems, electronic warfare and infrared countermeasures in our traditional aerospace and defense markets, we have also been awarded subcontracts related to the communication and navigation markets, which align with our advanced capabilities for delivering products for complex, high cost of failure platforms.
+During 2022 and 2023, we announced new program awards and releases for Sypris Electronics, with certain programs continuing into 2025.
+In addition to contract awards from Department of Defense ("DoD") prime contractors related to weapons systems, electronic warfare and infrared countermeasures in our traditional aerospace and defense markets, we have also been awarded subcontracts for manufacturing services to the communication and navigation markets, which require our advanced capabilities for delivering products for complex, high cost of failure platforms.

-On March 28, 2022, President Biden's Administration submitted to Congress the President's Fiscal Year (FY) 2023 budget request, which proposed \$813.4 billion in total national defense spending, of which \$773 billion was for the base budget of the DoD.
+On March 9, 2023, President Biden's Administration submitted to Congress the President's Fiscal Year (FY) 2024 budget request, which proposed \$886 billion in total national defense spending, of which \$842 billion was for the base budget of the DoD.